YahyaAhmedKhan/DevOps-Fall-24/README.md

 ```

 3. Go to Manage Jenkins > Plugins > Available Plugins and install the **CloudBees Docker Build and Publish** plugin
-4. Create a new Freestyle project by going to New Item, name it `yahya2-nodeapp`.
+4. Create a new Freestyle project by going to New Item, name it `newuser-nodeapp`.

 ### Jenkins Configuration